 What Is HVAC Zoning?

-When you have your home zoned, dampers get installed in the ductwork and individual thermostats connect to each damper.
+When you have your home zoned, dampers are installed in the ductwork and individual thermostats in different areas of the home affect the dampers.
 When it gets too hot or cold, the smart thermostat sends a signal to the damper to open or close and allows the warm or cool air only to that room or area.
 Here are some of the benefits you’ll receive with HVAC zoning.